Wisconsin hires Sheridan and alters roles for Bostad, Turner

 - Paul ChrystAmerican football coach

-MADISON, Wis.
-(AP) Wisconsin has hired Bill Sheridan to coach inside linebackers as one of three changes to Paul Chryst's staff.
+MADISON, Wis. — Wisconsin has hired Bill Sheridan to coach inside linebackers as one of three changes to Paul Chryst‘s staff.

 Chryst also announced Tuesday that Bob Bostad is switching from inside linebackers coach to offensive line coach and Mickey Turner is moving from tight ends coach to an off-field role in which he will lead Wisconsin’s recruiting efforts.